 To get started, you need to install and activate the AIOSEO plugin on your WordPress website.
 If you need help, see our guide on how to install a WordPress plugin for step-by-step instructions.

-To use the Search Statistics feature, you will need to connect your AIOSEO account with your Google Search Console account.
+To use the Search Statistics feature, you first need to connect AIOSEO to your Google Search Console account.
+The plugin makes this super easy!

-Once that’s done, you will be returned to the Search Statistics Settings screen.
+Once that’s done, you will be returned to the Search Statistics settings page.

 Here, you will see a notification informing you that AIOSEO is fetching the data from Google Search Console and that it may take some time.